We are building an intuitive new reader and comprehensive dataset for Ancient Greek.

 Try it - click any word:

-We've unified data from the most comprehensive Ancient Greek resources available.
+We've unified data from the most comprehensive Ancient Greek resources into one library — from Homer to the Church Fathers.

 Critical editions and morphological data from Tufts University's renowned classics collection.